 This is a broadband design for any of the 1.5 Watt transmitters of

 This unit provides audio derived Automatic Gain Control for receivers that have only a manual audio gain control.
 It is intended to be added immediately ahead of the rig's normal AFG control.
 It holds the audio output reasonably constant at about 250 mV p-p for inputs over about 15 mV p-p up to a few volts!
 It also has protection from the disturbing effects of noise spikes, which can lead unwanted desensitization of the receiver.
 There are no extra front panel controls.
 When fitted, the rig's normal muting (during transmission) needs to be altered to instead apply muting to the input of the AGC kit, so as to allow a quick recovery on reverting to reception.
 The PCB is single sided 50 x 80mm and needs a nominal 12 volt supply.
 In the photo immediately above, it is the PCB on the side of the Tone RX.
 The kit is particularly suitable for RX's with simple audio output stages that can be prone to overloading on very strong signals.
+Builders say it adds greatly to the listening experience of rigs like the Lydford!
 Price is £14.

 This design has two main uses; firstly for obtaining stable local oscillator signals on the higher bands, and secondly to act as a receiving converter.
 It has a SA602 mixer with crystal oscillator followed by a buffer stage, and a double tuned RF filter using toroids and trimmers.
 For crystal mixing LO applications, an external VFO feeds one mixer input with the other being provided by the mixer chip's internal oscillator using an appropriate crystal to achieve the desired higher frequency VFO range - by addition or subtraction.
 For receiving converter use, the aerial feeds the RF filter which then feeds the mixer and outputs to the main receiver.
 The standard kit includes parts for all bands 20 to 80 of the RF filter; the crystal is chosen to suit either the external VFO or the receiver input band - these would often both be 80m.
 The kit can easily be used with other crystals and RF filter frequencies.
 It occupies about three-quarters of the 50 x 80 mm PCB.
 Remember you need to define the application when ordering!
 Price is £14.